 For those who wish to subscribe to the publication and read all of the very interesting articles therein, you may procure a copy by sending $5 postpaid to Donald K. Pollock, 521 College Avenue, Niagara Falls, NY 14305.
 An image of the cover and inside cover can be seen below.

 The Editor's Gas-Lamp: We purposefully revisited the same Gas-Lamp (Vol. 3, No. 2, OS) that we shared on Episode 15, because Edgar Smith's "Who is a Baker Street Irregular?" seemed to strike the same chord some 65 years later.

-Download this episode by right-clicking the icon and selecting "Save As..." or simply click on the file to listen, or on the nice box above.
+Download this episode by right-clicking the icon and selecting "Save As..." or simply click on the file to listen, or on the nice box below.
 (File size: 50.71 MB, 55:13)

 You do subscribe to us on iTunes, don't you?

 And above all, please let our sponsors know that you heard us mumble their hallowed names on the show: Wessex Press and The Baker Street Journal.